In December, the Oakland Press reported the news. Pontiac Central to Close?

 Still others may remember specific games.
 Back when I was blogging for MLive, I asked readers to send me information on the greatest games that they had ever witnessed.
 "SClark" delivered this gem.

 Central came out on fire led by Lamar Searight and Akeem Price's three-point shooting.
-The Chiefs had a 15-point lead and looked ready to unseat the defending Class A c
+The Chiefs had a 15-point lead and looked ready to unseat the defending Class A champions.

 Lester Abram and Derrick Ponder helped Northern fight back.
 Ponder was all over the floor, stealing the ball, rebounding, sacrificing his body to keep the Huskies' season alive.
 Mike Morris came off the bench for Northern and nailed a couple of threes.